 The DACC has its offices and meeting rooms in the Abel Tasman Village, Chester Hill .

 The current Board of DACC, of five members, is detailed on the Contact page.
-We would welcome more members or volunteers to become involved in the collection, preservation of our collection and in making it accessible to as many people in Australia as possible.
+We welcome more members or volunteers to become involved in the research, collection, preservation of our collection and in making it accessible to as many people in Australia as possible.

 In 1602 the Vereenigde Oost Indische Company (VOC) was formed, the first international cooperation.
 Their journeys brought them in contact with Australia.
 The Dutch-Australian relationship started over 400 years ago.
 The next chapter began during WWII when Australia hosted the Netherlands East Indies Government-in-Exile.
 Following the war large numbers of Dutch people migrated to Australia contributing to Australia’s multiculturalism.
 More recently new pollical and military relationships between the two countries have been established.